wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/world-age.md

 ---
 title: "World Age"
-description: "World Age, a colloquial term to designate a Great Month by its Zodiacal name.
+description: "World Age, also known known as an Astrological Age, a colloquial term to designate a Great Month by its Zodiacal name.
 For instance, right now, we are transitioning from the Age of Pisces to the Age of Aquarius."
-lead: "A colloquial term to designate a Great Month by its Zodiacal name.
+lead: "Also known as an Astrological Age, a colloquial term to designate a Great Month by its Zodiacal name.
 For instance, right now, we are transitioning from the Age of Pisces to the Age of Aquarius."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false